Northwestern Hawaiian Islands Fisheries

 Can fish come home to the Main Hawaiian Islands?

-The Council is evaluating options for permitting the limited, non-commercial use of fish harvested within certain areas of the monuments, which may include the transport, consumption and sharing of fish outside the monument.
-Customary exchange is included in the regulations for other Pacific Monuments consistent with their proclamations, though implementation has not yet occurred.
+The Council has evaluated options for permitting the limited, non-commercial use of fish harvested within certain areas of the monuments, which may include the transport, consumption and sharing of fish outside the monument.

 The National Oceanic and Atmospheric Administration (NOAA), in cooperation with the U.S. Fish and Wildlife Service (USFWS), the State of Hawai’i, and the Office of Hawaiian Affairs (OHA), is initiating the process to consider designating marine portions of Papahānaumokuākea Marine National Monument as a national marine sanctuary.